SC grants bail to rebel YSR Congress MP in sedition case lodged in Andhra Pradesh | Law-Order

 - India

-The Supreme Court Friday granted bail to rebel YSR Congress MP K Raghu Ramakrishna Raju, who was arrested in a sedition case lodged by Andhra Pradesh Police.
+In a relief to rebel YSR Congress MP K Raghu Ramakrishna Raju, the Supreme Court Friday granted him bail in a sedition case registered in Andhra Pradesh saying that considering the medical report received from Army hospital, the possibility of his “ill-treatment” in custody cannot be ruled out.

-A vacation bench of Justices Vineet Saran and B R Gavai, while referring to Raju’s medical report received from the Army hospital at Secunderabad, said it cannot be ruled out that the MP was “ill-treated” in the custody.
-The apex court imposed several bail conditions on Raju, including that he would not give any interview to the media with regard to the case.
+The apex court, while referring to report received from the medical board of Army hospital at Secunderabad, said the MP has fracture in his toe along with swelling.

+A vacation bench of Justices Vineet Saran and B R Gavai said charges against Raju are not such which would require custodial interrogation as the statements made are on record and FIR has been lodged after detailed inquiry.

 On May 17, the top court had ordered forthwith transfer of Raju to the Army hospital at Secunderabad in neighbouring Telangana for medical examination and hospitalization till further orders.

-“They are doing this to an MP,” he said, adding, “Please grant him bail and the matter of torture should be investigated by the CBI”.
+“They are doing this to an MP.
+If this is happening to a sitting MP, what will happen to an ordinary person,” Rohatgi said, adding, “Please grant him bail and the matter of torture should be investigated by the CBI”.

+“This court should take suo motu notice of the injuries and direct the CBI to investigate this,” he said.
 Arguing that no case of sedition is made out against the leader, Rohatgi said that Raju is a sitting MP of the party and he has been critical of the state government and also the chief minister.
-Senior advocate Dushyant Dave, appearing for the state, said that Rohatgi should not make statements against the chief minister as he is not a party in the matter.
+Senior advocate Dushyant Dave, appearing for state, said Rohatgi should not make statements against the chief minister as he is not a party in the matter.

+Opposing Raju’s plea seeking bail, Dave said the medical report was inconclusive and does not establish any injury.

-Referring to his statements, Dave said offence of sedition of made out.
+Referring to the MP’s statements, Dave claimed that offence of sedition is made out.

 Regarding the medical report, he said Raju was medically examined on May 16 and there is X-ray report in which no injury or fracture was there.

-The bench was hearing two appeals, including one by Raju, against the Andhra Pradesh High Court order dismissing his bail and asking him to go to appropriate forum for the relief.
-In the second appeal, his son K Bharath has sought Raju's medical examination by a private hospital.
+The bench said it would not pass any order at present since the high court order was not available yet.

+The bench gave liberty to the state to mention before it the matter after high court order is available.

 On May 15, the CID, which arrested Raju on various charges, including sedition, also named two media houses and ''others'' as accused in the case.
 They were charged for alleged offences under sections 124A (sedition), 153A (promoting enmity between different groups), 505 (statements conducing public mischief) read with 120B (conspiracy) of the Indian Penal Code, according to the FIR.
-The CID, which registered the case on its own, alleged, ''Sri Raju did not restrict himself to fair criticism of the government but has made every attempt to create hatred, contempt disaffection towards the government.
-Not only has he done this through his words, but also used visual gestures of face and hands to provoke his followers to take up violence.
-They are seditious in nature.''
-The CID also alleged that the MP particularly targeted two communities and tried to stoke hatred against them by trying to portray that the government has been favouring the two.
+The CID, which registered the case on its own, alleged, ''Sri Raju did not restrict himself to fair criticism of the government but has made every attempt to create hatred, contempt disaffection towards the government.''
+PTI ABA MNL SJK ABA RKS RKS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)